 Then, he discusses the best treatment options for your particular condition.
 Many bunions can be treated with conservative, nonsurgical methods, such as:

-For advanced bunions that cause painful symptoms, Dr. Thelander may recommend surgery to remove swollen tissue and correct your foot alignment.
+For advanced bunions that cause painful symptoms, a podiatrist may recommend surgery to remove swollen tissue and correct your foot alignment.
 He performs same-day outpatient procedures right in his office.

-If you suffer from bunions, call Centennial Foot and Ankle Specialists or book an appointment online for expert treatment today.
+If you suffer from bunions, call Foot and Ankle Center for the Rockies Specialists to schedule an appointment.